antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 The following is a list of goals and design guidelines of SPy:

   1. **Easy to use and implement**.
 The language is easy to understand.
-It must be possible to implement SPy without huge engineering teams.
+Moreover, it must be possible to implement SPy without huge engineering teams.

   2. We have an **interpreter** for ease of development and debugging.

   3. We have a **compiler** for deployment and performance.
 The interpreter and the compiler are guaranteed to produce the exact same results at runtime.

-  4. **Rich metaprogramming capabilities**.
-SPy has 1st class support for metaprogramming, although the precise spelling and characteristics might deviate from CPython.
-For example, it would totally be possible to recreate something like FastAPI or SQLAlchemy in SPy.
+  4. **Static typing**.
+Type annotations are enforced by the language and checked by both the interpreter and the compiler.

   5. **Performance matters**.
 SPy aims to have performance comparable to low level languages such as C and Rust.